VOLUNTEER WITH US!

 Whether you’re new to the sport or a seasoned snowboarder, volunteering with Alberta Snowboard is a rewarding way to contribute to your local snowboard community.

-Alberta Snowboard, in partnership with Canada Snowboard, offers opportunities for individuals interested in becoming Technical Officials.
-These are specialized roles in competitions that ensure events are fair, safe, and run in accordance with national and international rules.
+Alberta Snowboard, in partnership with Canada Snowboard, offers opportunities for individuals interested in becoming Technical Sport Officials.
+These are the specialized roles in competitions that ensure events are fair, safe, and run in accordance with national and international rules.
 The Canada Snowboard Officials Program includes several levels of training, starting from community-level events to higher-level provincial, national, and international competitions.

 To learn more about becoming an official, click here.